-2.023 Election and terms of councillors
+2.02 Election and terms of councillors

-The regular election of councillors will be held on the first Thursday in May every four years with the next election being in 202349.
+The regular election of councillors will be held on the first Thursday in May every four years with the next election being in 2023.
 The terms of office of councillors will start on the fourth day after the date of the election that they were elected and will finish on the fourth day after the date of the next regular election.
+The calculation of time for the fourth day includes weekends but not bank holidays (Section 243(1) of the Local Government Act 1972).

-2.034 Vacation of Office by Failure to Attend Meetings
+2.03 Vacation of Office by Failure to Attend Meetings

-Section 85 of the Local Government Act 1972 requires (subject to exceptions) that a member of a local authority shall cease to be a member if he or she fails to attend any meeting of the Council or its committees or sub-committees or a meeting of the ExecutiveCabinet within 6 months of the date of his or her last attendance.
-The Council has resolved that periods when the Elected Mayor or any councillor is in receipt of a medical certificate, shall not be counted in the calculation of the period of six months for the purposes of Section 85 of the Local Government Act 1972.
+Section 85 of the Local Government Act 1972 requires (subject to exceptions) that a member of a local authority shall cease to be a member if he or she fails to attend any meeting of the Council or its committees or sub-committees or a meeting of the Cabinet within 6 months of the date of his or her last attendance.
+The Council has resolved that periods when a councillor is in receipt of a medical certificate, shall not be counted in the calculation of the period of six months for the purposes of Section 85 of the Local Government Act 1972.

-The provisions in this Article 2.034 also relate to parent governor representatives on the Overview and Scrutiny Board by virtue of Regulation 7(5) of the Parent Governor Representatives (England) Regulations 2001 (SI 478/2001).
+The provisions in this Article 2.03 also relate to parent governor representatives on the Overview and Scrutiny Board by virtue of Regulation 7(5) of the Parent Governor Representatives (England) Regulations 2001 (SI 478/2001).

-2.045 Roles and functions of the Elected Mayor and all councillors
+2.04 Roles and functions of all councillors

-The roles and duties of the Mayor and all councillors can be found in their job descriptions in Part 6 of this Constitution.
+The roles and duties of all councillors can be found in their job descriptions in Part 6 of this Constitution.

-2.056 Political Groups
+2.05 Political Groups